-When the Council has a project, the person in charge will develop an engagement plan for their project.
-This Strategy will guide the way engagement is planned and completed, including lots of factors, like how much the project is going to impact the community or how interested the community might be in the project.
-The requirements for public participation will also be considered, for example, minimum or maximum exhibition timeframes to ensure the community can make submissions.
-The general process for starting engagement, and how it works is shown in the diagram below.
+This Strategy will guide the way engagement is planned and undertaken.

+Planning for engagement considers a range of factors including who will the project impact, how much impact will the project have and how interested the community might be in the project.
+The requirements for public participation will also be considered, for example, minimum or maximum exhibition timeframes to ensure the community can have a say.
+The general process for starting engagement, and how it works within Council is shown in the diagram below.